Sajid-developer/learn-closures-in-javascript/README.md

-# Learn Closure In javascript
+# Learn Closure In JavaScript
 🌟 All about closure concept in JavaScript.